Rush-abh/StudyProgressMonitorSystem-SPMS-/README.md

 <h3>Application Diagrams:</h3>

 Architecture:
+User gives input towards client side and sends a request to the server and receives a response.
+The server interacts with the database to process the request and obtains a result in response.
 <p align="center"><img align="centre" width="600" height="500" src="https://i.imgur.com/nDL0XQb.png"></p>
 <p align="center"><img align="center" width="600" height="400" src="https://i.imgur.com/jHbvYXC.png"></p>
 Workflow:
+The user starts the application redirected to the login and registration menu.
+Further, depending on the functionality selection, the action is performed.
+Further four functionalities are available for operation.
+Selecting operation 1 user will be prompted to input the subject, recording the input query execution will take place responding the user with the result.
+Further user will be redirected to the main menu allowing to execute other operation.
+Like operation 1 the corresponding actions and execution will take place for operation 2, 3 and 4.
+The new operation 4 is available only for administrator which allows adding the students into system.
+The operation 5 is exit functionality which can be selected by pressing 0 which, further closes the running application.
 <p align="center"><img align="center" width="500" height="500" src="https://i.imgur.com/IKeyusV.png"></p>
 Class Diagram:
+All the systems classes, their attributes, and methods can be seen in the diagram.
+Client, Server and DatabaseUtility are major class and other are domain classes.
 <p align="center"><img align="center" width="1200" height="900" src="https://i.imgur.com/p24FBDg.png"></p>

 <h3>Application illustration:</h3>